 Weight loss and maintaining a physically fit body is particularly important to those dealing with knee issues.
 Extra weight, and being overweight, will put unnecessary stress on your knees.

 Doctors, particularly that of arthritis patients, will always recommend staying active, healthy and fit in order to give your knees the best fighting chance possible, which is yet another reason why e-biking is an excellent option.

 Riding an e-bike is great cardiovascular exercise and requires your whole body to take part, but due to its easy riding nature, it is a low impact form of exercise that doesn’t require you to push yourself too hard.

 According to the Arthritis Foundation (link to the website), cycling is particularly great for strengthening your leg muscles in addition to stabilizing the muscles of your core.

-The fact that e-biking requires repetitive knee motion without a constant impact means that this is ideal for arthritic and problematic knees.
+Easy Fact: The fact that e-biking requires repetitive knee motion without a constant impact means that this is ideal for arthritic and problematic knees.

 Because of this range of motion, the Arthritis Foundation states that cycling “encourages the production of flushing fluid through the joint, lubricating it, and washing away waste products”.